frederic-perez/AmE-dictionary/data/dictionary.md

 __keep one's eyes peeled__ _idiom_ (keep one's eyes skinned) To watch vigilantly (for).
 __keep one's word__ _idiom_ To uphold one's promise; to do as one says.
 (The opposite of break one's word.) _I told her I'd be there to pick her up, and I intend to keep my word._
 __keep tab(s) (on someone or something)__ _idiom_ :nine::hammer: (keeping tabs) :es: vigilar _I don't keep tabs on him._ _Ed kept close tabs on his brother._
+__keep the lid on (something)__ _idiom_ To quash or suppress something; to control something so as to keep it from flourishing, increasing, or succeeding.
 __keep up with__ :two::hammer:
 __keep your head above water__ _idiom_ To just be able to manage when you have financial difficulties.
 __keep__ _n_ :es: torreón